safone21/Emotion-Based-Book-Recommendation-System/README.md

 Download the dataset from Kaggle: https://www.kaggle.com/datasets/nelgiriyewithana/emotions After downloading, extract the dataset (usually a .csv file).
-Rename the file to emotions.csv and move it into the data/ folder so the path is: project-root/
+Rename the file to emotions.csv and move it into the data/ folder.
-├── data/
-│   └── emotions.csv

 In the same data/ folder, download the books dataset from: https://www.kaggle.com/datasets/elvinrustam/books-dataset After downloading and extracting, locate the file named something like booksdata.csv.
-Rename the file to books.csv and place it in the same data/ directory: project-root/
+Rename the file to books.csv and place it in the same data/ directory.
-├── data/
-│   ├── emotions.csv
-│   └── books.csv